Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Certifiable alignment

-For details of $\mathbf{P}(\lambda,M,N,\gamma)$, readers can refer to \cite{briales_convex_2017}.
-According to the weak duality theory, the dual problem provides a lower bound of the cost in Problem (\ref{equ:original}) and its equivalent QCQP (Problem (\ref{equ:qcqp}).
-Under some conditions, strong duality exists and we can recover the exact global optimum of the original problem from the dual solution.
+According to weak duality theory, the dual problem provides a lower bound for the cost of the original MAP inference in \eqref{equ:original} and its equivalent QCQP in \eqref{equ:qcqp}.
+Under constraint qualifications such as {Slater's condition}\cite{boyd_convex_2004}, {strong duality} holds, allowing the dual objective to reach the exact global minimum of the primal problem.
+This relationship is fundamentally governed by the {Karush–Kuhn–Tucker (KKT) conditions}, which serve as the necessary (and also sufficient under Slater's condition) requirements for strong duality\cite{cifuentes_local_2022}:

-The duality gap between the primal and dual cost is an important research topic in the certifiable estimation community.
-Currently there are two types of commonly used certifiable methods.
-The first one is to estimate the local optima using local searching methods and certify their optimality using the dual problem.
-The second one is to solve the dual problem and recover the primal solution.
-Actually, both of the methods are based on the same sufficient conditions (also sufficient and necessary under low noise disturbance), which is derived from Karush–Kuhn–Tucker (KKT) conditions \cite{cifuentes_local_2022}: